sherrillmix/wp_monsterid/readme.txt

 Yes, this plugin provides a replacement widget to Recent Comments (since the default widget doesn't provide the commenter's email).

-= Why should I use this plugin when Gravatars now has Identicons? =
+= Why should I use this plugin when Gravatars now has MonsterID? =

 The gravatar monsters are pretty good but if you want artistic monsters or just want one set of avatars for everyone on your site, then this plugin's for you.
 Otherwise, sure go with gravatars (just set <code>&default=monsterid</code> in the gravatar url).